-- 1 B. Accommodate both existing and construction area runoff water; and - C. Comply with Good Industry Practice. - 3 Developer shall provide drainage design details for each stage of construction.
+- 1 B. Accommodate both existing and construction area runoff water; and - 2 C. Comply with Good Industry Practice. - 3 Developer shall provide drainage design details for each stage of construction.
 Developer shall - 4 design temporary stormwater conveyance systems such that stormwater is confined to the - shoulders and no water encroaches into the travel lanes.

-Table 445-7 reflects a nonexclusive list of Submittals identified in Section DR 445 of the TPs and is not intended to be an all-inclusive or exhaustive listing of Submittals.
+12 13 Table 445-7 reflects a nonexclusive list of Submittals identified in Section DR 445 of the TPs and is not intended to be an all-inclusive or exhaustive listing of Submittals.
 Developer shall determine and submit all Submittals as required by the Contract Documents, Governmental Approvals, and Governmental Entities.
 Unless otherwise indicated, Developer shall submit all Submittals in both electronic format and hardcopy format.
 At a minimum and unless otherwise specified in the Contract Documents, Developer shall submit the following to ADOT in the formats described in Section GP 110.10.2.1.1 of the TPs:

-Table 445-7 Nonexclusive Submittals List Submittals Level of Review Number of Copies Hardcopies Electronic Submittal Schedule Section Reference Drainage Master Plan 4 2 1 With the Initial Design Submittal of the roadway drainage, roadway design, and/or bridge hydraulic design DR 445.3.2 Updated Drainage Master Plan 5 2 1 Prior to submitting a drainage design Submittal that is not consistent with the original Drainage Master Plan DR 445.3.2 Preliminary Drainage Report(s) 4 2 1 With the Initial Design Submittal for the associated drainage improvements DR 445.3.3 Final Drainage Report(s) 5 2 1 With the Final Design Submittal for the associated drainage improvements DR 445.3.3 As-Built Drainage Report 5 2 1 As part of the Record Drawing Submittal DR 445.3.3
+Table 445-7 Nonexclusive Submittals List Submittals Level of of Copies Submittal Section Drainage Master Plan Review Hardcopies 2 Electronic 1 Schedule WithAt the same time as Initial Design Submittal of the roadway drainage, roadway design, and/or bridge hydraulic design Reference DR 445.3.2 Updated Drainage Master Plan 5 2 1 Prior to submitting a drainage design Submittal that is not consistent with the original Drainage Master Plan DR 445.3.2 Preliminary Drainage Report(s) 4 2 1 WithAt the same time as Initial Design Submittal for the associated drainage improvements DR 445.3.3 Final Drainage Report(s) 5 2 1 WithAt the same time as Final Design Submittal for the associated drainage improvements DR 445.3.3 As-Built Drainage Report 5 2 1 As part of the Record Drawing Submittal DR 445.3.3

 - 1. Sole discretion or absolute discretion approval (Section 3.1.3.1 of the Agreement) - 2.
 Good faith discretion approval (Section 3.1.3.2 of the Agreement) - 3.
 Reasonableness approval (Section 3.1.4.2 of the Agreement) - 4.
-Review and comment (Section 3.1.5 of the Agreement) - Submit/receive and file or comment/no hold point (Section 3.1.6 of the Agreement)
+Review and comment (Section 3.1.5 of the Agreement) - 5.
+Submit/receive and file or comment/no hold point (Section 3.1.6 of the Agreement)

-1 DR 450 AESTHETICS AND LANDSCAPING
+AESTHETICS AND LANDSCAPING DR 450 1